jaewoo-so/DeepLearningCamelyon/README.md

 ### 4.2a Slide-based Classification

-Extracting Features for whole-slide image classification task
+Extracting Features from heatmaps for whole-slide image classification task

 #### Global Features Extraction